GoogleCloudPlatform/community/tutorials/embedded-c-getting-started/index.md

 ---
-title: Getting Started with Google IoT Embedded C SDK
+title: Getting Started with IoT Core Embedded C SDK
-description: Learn how to connect to Google IoT Core and send commands/telemetry from the device on the Embedded C SDK
+description: Learn how to connect to IoT Core and send commands/telemetry from the device on the Embedded C SDK
 author: Gal Zahavi
 tags: IoT,Google Cloud, Internet of Things, ESP32, ESP-IDF, IoT Core
 date_published: 2020-08-02
 ---

-This tutorial shows how to use the Google IoT Core Embedded C library and will take you through the steps of creating a IoT Core project which will receive telemetry data from an ESP32 microcontroller and will be able to turn on and off an LED.
+This tutorial shows how to use the IoT Core Embedded C library and will take you through the steps of creating a IoT Core project which will receive telemetry data from an ESP32 microcontroller and will be able to turn on and off an LED.
 Follow this tutorial to configure Cloud IoT Core and run the mqtt-example on your ESP32.
 Objectives

  - Install ESP-IDF